What this page is about

 - UK marine forecasts in a clear, no frills page can be bookmarked at the Marine Home page.
 These cannot be used by the Saildocs request system.
 They are available at the Met Office Mobile page.
 See, also, my NW Europe page

 - French marine forecasts can be bookmarked from their Marine Home page..
 They cannot be obtained using Saildocs.
 They can be obtained using the Navimail service.
 This is relatively clumsy and only provides data from a selection of stations worldwide.
 I have found it unreliable.

 - Spanish coastal forecasts can be book marked from the AEMet Marine Home page.
-These can be obtained using Saildocs.
+These can be obtained by email using Saildocs.
 Offshore (NAVTEX) area forecast can be bookmarked and obtained using email but only for one sea area at a time.

 Thanks are due to the Regulation and Technical Services Group and the Blue Water Section of the Cruising Association for constructive comments and advice.